Kanagawa dialect: Outline

 The Kanagawa dialect, along with other dialects such as the Gunma, Saitama and Tama dialects, make up the wider West Kantō dialect.
 It is sometimes considered difficult to identify a dialect that is strictly unique to Kanagawa.
 This is due, in part, to its close similarity to other West Kanto dialects, particularly in areas that border other prefectures.
 For example, the southern Ashigara area shares features with east Shizuoka dialects, whilst the western part of the former Tsukui District, located in the far northwest of Kanagawa, possesses similarities with the Gunnai dialect of eastern Yamanashi Prefecture.
 Parts of the north of the prefecture that are proximate to the Tama Region of Tokyo or the more metropolitan special wards of Tokyo, share numerous traits with the dialects of these respective areas.
 Like many other parts of Japan, traditional dialects in Kanagawa are declining under the influence of standard Japanese.
-Owed to its proximity to Tokyo, this trend is even more notable in Kanagawa, especially in northern urban areas, such as Kawasaki, Sagamihara and Yokohama.
+Owing to its proximity to Tokyo, this trend is even more notable in Kanagawa, especially in northern urban areas, such as Kawasaki, Sagamihara and Yokohama.